 • The Council made greater use of its website and social media accounts, to establish the Council as the authoritative source on fiscal policy and fiscal stance in Ireland.
 The Council continues to develop the website to make it more user friendly.
-The Council posted on its Twitter account about its publications, endorsements, and infographics, as well as topics such as corporation tax, Exchequer Returns and government debt.
+The Council posted on its Twitter account about its publications, endorsements, and infographics, as well as topics such as corporation tax, the health budget, pensions and public investment.